-Wall St. set to open flat as investors await election
+S&P on track to snap eight-day losing streak

-Wall Street looked set to open little changed on Friday as uncertainty about the outcome of the U.S. presidential election continued to weigh on investors' minds.
+The S&P 500 index was on track to snap its eight-day losing streak, its longest since 2008, even as worries over the outcome of the U.S. presidential election continued to weigh on investor sentiment.

-Data showing a strong pace of hiring in October had little impact on stock index futures ahead of the opening.
+Still, the three major indexes looked set to post steep weekly losses.

 Investors have been unnerved by signs the U.S. presidential race between Democrat Hillary Clinton and Republican Donald Trump is tightening, after Clinton had until recently been thought to have a clear lead.